-- 1. The landing zone (LZ) should be a minimum of 100 foot by 100-foot level (less than 5 degree of slope) area clear of trees, wires, and loose debris.
-For nighttime operations the LZ should optimally be 150 feet by 150 feet. - 2.
+- 1. The landing zone (LZ) should be a minimum of 100 foot by 100 foot level (less than 5 degree of slope) area clear of trees, wires and loose debris.
+For night time operations, the LZ should optimally be 150 foot by 150 foot. - 2.
 The four corners may be marked with flares.
 If flares are used, crews must ensure they are well secured and do not pose additional risks to scene safety. - 3.
 Vehicles may be used to mark the LZ.
 Position the vehicles at two corners of the LZ with the headlights crossing in the center in the direction of the wind. - 4.
-Monitor statewide MERCI or other frequency as assigned prior to landing as the pilot may select a different landing zone due to safety, wind, or other considerations. - 5.
-Personnel shall remain at least 100 feet away from the aircraft during landing and takeoff. - 6.
-Care should be taken to protect eyes from flying debris during landing and takeoff. - 7.
-All loose objects such as blankets shall be secured prior to takeoff and landing. - 8.
-Vehicle strobe lights should be turned off prior to the aircraft landing. - 9.
+Monitor statewide MERCI or other frequency as assigned prior to landing as the pilot may select a different landing zone due to safety, wind or other considerations. - 5.
+Vehicle strobe lights should be turned off prior to the aircraft landing. - 6.
+Personnel shall remain at least 100 feet away from the aircraft during landing and takeoff. - 7.
+Care should be taken to protect eyes from flying debris during landing and takeoff. - 8.
+All loose objects such as blankets shall be secured prior to takeoff and landing. - 9.
 Never approach a running helicopter unless accompanied by a core crewmember. - 10.
 When approaching a running aircraft with a core member escort you will always approach and depart from the front of the aircraft after making eye contact with the pilot and being acknowledged, maintaining a crouched position in full view of the pilot.
 Never approach or depart aircraft from the rear. - 11.
 Long objects shall be carried horizontally and no higher than waist high. - 12.
 All IVs should be placed in a pressure bag and secured to the patient.